 • Reduced the number of people being incarcerated for felony offenses in order to stop mass incarceration.

-As D.A, Moore personally oversees officer involved shooting reviews.
-She also established a Civil Rights Division that conducts independent investigations of officer-involved shootings and serious non-lethal use-of-force incidents.
+As District Attorney, Margaret Moore personally oversees officer involved shooting reviews.
+She established a Civil Rights Division that conducts independent investigations of officer-involved shootings and serious non-lethal use-of-force incidents.
 Plus, she created a Civil Rights Advisory Council that includes members from across our diverse community and to give feedback on the actions of the Civil Rights Division and other matters regarding criminal justice reform.
 Finally, the new Civil Rights Division has a Conviction Integrity Unit that reviews possible cases of wrongful conviction.

-Under Moore’s leadership, the DA’s Office now has an Adult Sexual Assault Unit, which has devoted more dedicated resources — prosecutors, an investigator, two victim counselors — to assist with these important cases.
+Under Moore’s leadership, the District Attorney’s Office now has an Adult Sexual Assault Unit, which has devoted more dedicated resources — prosecutors, an investigator, two victim counselors — to assist with these important cases.

 Since the unit was created: